How to connect and sync Bryntum Scheduler to Microsoft Teams

 });

-We imported Bryntum Scheduler and the CSS for the Stockholm theme, which is one of five available themes.
-You can also create custom themes.
-You can read more about styling the scheduler here.
-We created a new Bryntum Scheduler instance and passed a configuration object into it.
-We added the scheduler to the DOM as a child of the <div> element with an id of "scheduler".
-The scheduler can be set up to display specific dates on opening; here we set the startDate to the previous Sunday and endDate to the following Saturday in order to reflect the dates in the Microsoft Teams UI.
-We passed in data inline to populate the scheduler resources and events stores for simplicity.
+We pass in data inline to populate the scheduler resources and events stores for simplicity.
 You can learn more about working with data in the Bryntum docs.
 We have a resource for two individuals.
 Within the scheduler, there’s an example "shift" event for each individual that runs for a week.
 If you run your dev server now, you’ll see the events in Bryntum Scheduler:

 Now let’s learn how to retrieve a list of team shifts from a user’s Microsoft Teams using Microsoft Graph.

-After registering your application, take note of the Application (client) ID and the Directory (tenant) ID; you’ll need these to set up authentication for your web app later.
+After registering your application, take note of the Application (client) ID and Directory (tenant) ID, which you’ll use for authentication in the web app.

 Now we can create a JavaScript web app that can get user data using the Microsoft Graph API.
 The next step is to set up authentication within our web app.